Harry: "Blown up"?! You told me my parents died in a car crash!

 See also Deceptive Legacy.
 May overlap with Daddy Had a Good Reason for Abandoning You, Faking the Dead, someone Reminiscing About Your Victims, and Luke, I Am Your Father.
 May also cause or overlap with Innocence Lost, particularly for younger characters.

 As this is a revelation trope, beware: unmarked spoilers ahead.

-- Kohta from Elfen Lied was told that his sister had died of an illness.
-In reality, she was killed in front of him by a jealous Lucy, but the memory of it was so traumatic that he suppressed it and the illness explanation was easier to digest.
+- Kouta from Elfen Lied was told that his sister had died of an illness.
+In reality, she was torn in half right in front of him by a jealous Lucy, but the memory of it was so traumatic that he suppressed it and the illness explanation was easier to digest.